dallongo/pyRESTvk/README.md

 The service uses the following files:

+* `key_codes.json` - list of all valid keys for macros. service will fail if it does not exist.
 * `.auth_key` - the HTTP authentication password. will be auto-generated on start up if it does not exist.
 * `.configs` - server's persistent cache of configs. will be created on the first config written to disk if it does not exist.
-* `key_codes.json` - list of all valid keys for macros. service will fail if it does not exist.
+* `.settings` - specifies service port, listening IP, locations for all needed files, combo delimiters, and keystroke duration. will be auto-generated on start up with defaults if it does not exist. can be overridden by specifying different file as commandline argument (ie, `python server.py /some/other/path/settings.filename`).

 See `unit-test/unit-test.json` for a sample configuration with macros.
 Note that spaces are required between each token and between braces denoting button combination groups.
 Nesting groups is not permitted.

 A typical client application using [kivy] as a frontend is available in `example/`.

 Compiled binaries are available for releases but generally these are untested and messy, use at your own risk.
-Running `server.exe` will start the service on the default port (5000) and start listening on all available network interfaces.
+Running `server.exe` will start the service on the default port (5000) and start listening on all available network interfaces (0.0.0.0).

 ### Justification